Golconda diamonds: Legends and folklore

-Controversies, scandals and heists
+Controversies, scandals, and heists

-Being the world's most-famous, large, and valuable stones with interesting histories, the Golconda diamonds attract envy and fascination, for which many controversies, heists, larceny, and scandals have occurred.
-The affair of the Diamond Necklace (1784–1786) was about a 2,800-carat necklace containing 647 gems.
+Being the world's most-famous, large, and valuable stones with interesting histories, Golconda diamonds attract envy and fascination, for which many controversies, robberies, and scandals have occurred.
+The Affair of the Diamond Necklace (1784–1786) was about a 2,800-carat necklace containing 647 gems.
 The incident brought ignominy to Queen Marie Antoinette and later instigated the French Revolution.
-In 1792, the French Crown Jewels were stolen from the Garde Meuble (Royal Treasury); although most of the jewels were tracked, the thieves sold the Sancy and Regent Diamonds, and the Royal French Blue Diamond was cut and renamed the Hope Diamond.
+In 1792, the French Crown Jewels were stolen from the Garde Meuble (Royal Treasury); although most of the jewels were traced, the thieves sold the Sancy and Regent Diamonds, and the Royal French Blue Diamond was cut and renamed the Hope Diamond.
 The thief returned the Mazarin Diamond in exchange for a pardon and the diamond was restored to the French crown.
 In 1811, Napoleon Bonaparte gifted his wife Marie Louise the Napoleon Diamond Necklace, which became a sensation during the Great Depression (1929) when Archduke Leopold of Austria was imprisoned on larceny charges connected with the necklace sale.

-In 1980, a heist was executed at Sydney Town Hall to steal the 95-carat yellow Golconda d'or diamond from an exhibition display.
+In 1980, a heist was executed at Sydney Town Hall, New South Wales, Australia, to steal the 95-carat yellow Golconda d'or diamond from an exhibition display.
 In 2019, the Al Thani Collection of Qatar faced a trial after purchasing the Princie Diamond in an auction without its heir's consent.
 The matter was settled out of court.
-In the same year, jewels worth US$1.2 billion were stolen in a heist from the Green Vault in Dresden Castle, Germany; along with other treasures, the 49-carat rose cut Dresden White Diamond was stolen.
+In the same year, jewels worth US$1.2 billion were stolen in a heist from the Green Vault in Dresden Castle, Germany; along with other treasures, the 49-carat rose cut Dresden White Diamond, which was made into an epaulette during the Seven Years' War of 1756 AD, was stolen.
 The diamond belonged to 18th-century ruler Frederick Augustus I of Saxony.